 Certain roof forms and materials are strongly associated with particular architectural styles; for instance, built-up faux thatch roofs are often found on English Tudor Revival cottages.
-Individually pieced clay tile roofs are most common in South Carthay, though other roof types do exist and warrant study and understanding.
 Consult the architectural styles guide of these guidelines for more specific information about the roof of your house.

 - 1. Historic roof forms on both the house and the garage should be preserved.
 For instance, a complex roof plan with many gables should not be simplified. - 2.
 Historic eave depth and configuration should be preserved. - 3.
-Roof and eave details, such as rafter tails, vents, corbels, built-in gutters and other architectural features should be preserved.
+Roof and eave details, such as rafter tails, vents, corbels, builtin gutters and other architectural features should be preserved.
 If these elements are deteriorated, they should be repaired if possible.
-If these elements cannot be repaired, the design, materials, and details should match the original to the extent possible. - 4.
-When original details have been lost and are proposed to be replaced, designs should be based on historic photographic evidence.
-If no such evidence exists, the design of replacement details should be based on a combination of physical evidence (indications in the structure of the house itself) and evidence of similar elements on houses of the same architectural style in the neighborhood. - 5.
-When re-roofing a clay tile roof, original tiles should be retained onsite and reused to the greatest extent possible.
-Original material should be placed in the most street visible facades and any new replacement materials that are required due to breakage should be placed to the rear of the structure.
-It is important to maintain existing tile arrangements, detail, installation, tile thickness, etc. - 6.
-Replacement roof materials should be substantially similar in appearance to those used originally.
-Clay tiles should only be replaced by natural clay tiles of similar shape and coloration.
+If these elements cannot be repaired, the design, materials, and details should match the original to the extent possible.